Here's a brief bio of me that includes snippets of my life.

 I was born and raised in Seoul, Korea up until middle school, but went to high school in Jeju island-a volcanic island at the southern tip of Korea.
 I spent a lot of time biking and diving in the waters.
-Seeing the beauties of the waters made me want to study marine science or physics in college.
+Seeing the beauties of the waters made me want to study marine science in college.

 A lot changed my first semester there.
 I took an introductory cs class taught in Snap!(berkeley's version of scratch) with the nudge of a friend and loved it.
 Maybe it was the combination of having a friend to do fun projects with along with many dorm friends also taking cs classes.